 What happens to the money in an annuity when I die?

-Typically, when you die, your annuity income payments will stop, and no money will be returned to your loved ones.
-You can, however, add certain features to your annuity that could ensure you leave something behind after you die.
-These features can include value protection or guarantee periods, or you could choose to take out a joint-life annuity.
-You can find out more about these features on our guide ‘What happens to my annuity after I die?’
+When you die, your annuity income payments stop.
+No money is returned to your loved ones.
+You can add features to your annuity to leave something behind.
+These features include value protection or guarantee periods.
+You could also choose a joint-life annuity.
+You can find out more about these features in our guide ‘What happens to my annuity after I die?’

 How can I get the best enhanced annuity rates?

-If you are interested in buying an enhanced annuity, it is important to shop around the whole of the market for the best possible deals.
-According to a 2014 study carried out by the FCA, 60% of people stay with their current pension provider when buying an annuity, but as many as 8 out of 10 of these people could have secured a higher income by switching.
+When buying an enhanced annuity, shop around for the best deals.
+According to According to a 2014 study carried out by the FCA, 60% of people stay with their current pension provider when buying an annuity.
+But as many as 8 out of 10 of these people could have secured a higher income by shopping around.

-It’s worth bearing in mind that the annuity rate set out when you purchase your annuity is fixed, so even if annuity rates increase in the future, you will not benefit from additional income.
-However, if annuity rates fall, you are protected from a potential decrease in the income amount.
+The annuity rate set out when you buy your annuity is fixed.
+So, even if annuity rates increase in the future, you will not benefit from additional income.
+But, if annuity rates fall, you are protected from a potential decrease in the income amount.

-Annuity Ready can help you compare quotes from annuity providers across the whole annuity market including Aviva, Canada Life, JUST, Legal & General and Scottish Widows, helping you to secure a potentially better deal than the one offered to you by your pension provider.
+Annuity Ready can help you compare quotes ffrom annuity providers across the whole annuity market.
+They are Aviva, Canada Life, JUST, Legal & General, Scottish Widows and Standard Life.

 Do I need advice before I buy an annuity?

-Until 2015, buying an annuity was the only way retirees could use their pension pots to fund their retirement.
-But due to new pension freedoms, over 55s have various options on how to take their money purchase pension savings.
+Before 2015, buying an annuity was the only way to fund retirement.
+But now, over 55s have various options.

-So, buying an annuity is just one option available to you now to fund your retirement.
-To help you understand the alternatives, MoneyHelper explains your options for using your pension pot to fund retirement.
-You should make sure you are making the right decision for your circumstances and that you understand all your options and their implications.
+Buying an annuity is just one option.
+MoneyHelper explains your options for using your pension pot to fund retirement.
+Make sure you understand all your options and their implications.

-Our friendly customer service team can help guide you through the annuity application process, but we cannot offer financial advice or tell you if an annuity is right for you.
+Our customer service team can guide you through the annuity application process.
+We cannot offer financial advice or tell you if an annuity is right for you.

-You are entitled to free and impartial guidance from Pension Wise, the UK government’s Pension Wise, a government service from MoneyHelper..
-If you are aged 50 or over, you can receive tailored guidance online, over the phone or face-to-face to help you understand your retirement options.
+Pension Wise is a government service from MoneyHelper.
+You are entitled to free and impartial guidance if you are aged 50 or over.
+You can receive tailored guidance online, over the phone or face-to-face.

 moneyhelper.org.uk